Zouhair Talbi

 Zouhair Talbi (born 8 April 1995) is a Moroccan-born American long-distance runner.

-Career
+He competed in the marathon at the 2024 Paris Olympics and placed fifth in the 2023 Boston Marathon and 2026 Boston Marathon.

+Early life and career

 Originally from Tighassaline, Khenifra, Morocco, he was a keen soccer player before transitioning to distance running as a teenager.
 After excelling, at the age of 18 years-old he competed in the U20 race at the 2013 World Cross Country Championships in Bydgoszcz, Poland, and placed 14th overall.
+In 2018, he competed in the Bislett Games Oslo Diamond League event in Oslo, running 28:31 to place 4th in the 10,000m.

+College career

-In 2018, he competed in the Oslo Diamond League event in Oslo, running 28:31 to place 4th in the 10,000m.
-He decided to move to the United States and studied at the Northwest Kansas Technical College, and then moved to Oklahoma City University.
-He was a 2015 World University Games silver medalist.
+Talbi decided to move to the United States and studied at the Northwest Kansas Technical College, and then moved to Oklahoma City University.
+He was a 2015 World University Games silver medalist in 5000 meters.
 He set a 28:02 personal best in Portland, Oregon in 2019.

 On May 14, 2021, he met the Olympic qualifying standard as he won the 10,000m at the Sound Running Track Meet in California and in doing so improved his personal best from 28:02 to 27:20:61.
 It was the second-fastest performance ever by a collegiate athlete and ranked No. 7 in the world for the year so far.
 Displaying a fast finish Talbi was in third with two laps remaining before covering the final 400 meters in 59.41 seconds to beat Emmanuel Bor and Joe Klecker.
 However, Talbi had to be pulled from the Olympics shortly before the commencement as he had not met the drug testing requirements for an athlete from Morocco.

+Talbi finished college as a 7-time National Association of Intercollegiate Athletics national champion and 2-time National Junior College Athletic Association All-American.